loadup/coding-challenge/README.md

 ## Project

-Use [Create React App](https://github.com/facebook/create-react-app) to write a small single page web application with [Redux](https://redux.js.org/).
+Use [Create React App](https://github.com/facebook/create-react-app) to write a small single page web application with [Redux](https://redux.js.org/) or the Context API.
+We know there is not a lot of state in this application, but rigging up a state management library gives us a good sense of your style.

+If you are not a fan of React and/or prefer an alternative web framework.
+No problem!
+We use React and enjoy it, but you don't have to be right now.
+Feel free to use Vue, Angular, etc or even plain JS as long as you accomplish the requirements below.
+However, if you do use React, use Create React App with some state management library.

 ### Requirements